deganandapriyambada/playpumpkin.com/_posts/pockieninja/2025-09-23-Strategy-to-Beat-Slot-Machine-Level-61-and-66-on-Pockie-Ninja.md

 just choose based on the preferences, both will works as SM66 opponets average speed is only 3.86, generally not require much agility growth.

-However, mugetsu ichigo is preferred as it has water attribute. can increase the chance to activate prayer skill (barrier that can nullify all incoming damage, really useful for all content not just slot machine)
+However, **mugetsu ichigo is preferred as it has water attribute**. can increase the chance to activate prayer skill (barrier that can nullify all incoming damage, really useful for all content not just slot machine)

 ## Strategy to Battle Slot Machine Lvl 61 (Solo)

-SM lvl 61 where the real hell began due to:
+SM lvl 61 where the real hell is began due to:

 1. there is an opponents that has 1.3K++ dodge (ino/equivalent)
 2. there is an opponents with 1.6K++ break (shikamaru/equivalent)